ramarolahy/goodbooks_flask/README.md

 # Other Notes
 My search feature started acting strange last minute after I did some refactoring.
 It worked before but now it seems to split the search term in to characters and finds all matching results.

+I added a feature where readers can see all books they reviewed on their profile page.

+On the book page view, the review submitted by the reader will be displayed at the very top.

 I did get time to refactor the search commands to core SQL.
 Implementing the app with SQLAlchemy allowed me to work faster and I was planning on refactoring later but ran out of time.